aolaleye/memory-game/README.md

 # Memory Game

-#### React breaks up this application's UI into components, manages its component state and responds to user events to create a Nickelodeon-themed memory game.
+#### React breaks up this application's UI into components, manages the state of its components and responds to user events in order to create a Nickelodeon-themed memory game.

 ### Overview
 * This application renders images of different Nickelodeon characters to the screen.
 Each character listens for click events.